docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/defining-entry-points-for-direct-access.rst

 - ``Boolean``
 - ``double``
 - ``string`` - Must be UTF-8 encoded.
-  The library must define an entry point ESFreeMem(), which ExtendScript calls to release a returned string pointer.
+  The library must define an entry point :ref:`ESFreeMem() <missing link>`, which ExtendScript calls to release a returned string pointer.
 If this entry point is missing, ExtendScript does not attempt to release any returned string data.
 - ``Script`` - A string to be evaluated by ExtendScript.
 Use to return small JavaScript scripts that define